Information for ESRC award holders

 Difficult language training (DLT)

-Apply at least 3 months before travel is planned, and only one application can be made during the studentship.
+Apply at least two months before the language training is due to start.
+Only one application can be made during the length of your studentship.
 DLT should be undertaken before overseas fieldwork.
-A maximum of twelve months can be applied on the grounds of the language required.
+A maximum of twelve months can be applied on the grounds of the language required (see Annex I of the ESRC Postgraduate Funding Guide).
 Your supervisor will be asked to support your application.
-To apply, complete the DTP Difficult Language Training Form.
+To apply, complete the Difficult Language Training Form and upload via the Financial Support Office enquiry form.
+Further information can be found in the ESRC Postgraduate Funding Guide.

 UK & Overseas fieldwork expenses

-UK Fieldwork
+UK fieldwork

-Overseas Fieldwork
+Overseas fieldwork

 Disabled Students' Allowance